 You’re probably wondering, chronological vs functional resume, which should I choose?

-Recruiters don’t like functional resumes, so most people should use a chronological or combination format.
+Recruiters don’t tend to favor functional resumes, so most people should use a chronological or combination format.
 The chronological resume format focuses on your work history, while the combination resume format tries to balance experience with skills.
+Both of these formats feature a robust work experience section.

 But, what if you don’t have professional experience?
 That’s where the functional resume comes into play.